AllgeierSchweiz/azure-data-lakehouse-lab/README.md

 The complete step-by-step documentation to this workshop can be found as a PDF file [here](documentation/Creating-a-Modern-Data-Lakehouse-with-Azure-Synapse.pdf)

 Additionally, there are support files that assist in setting up the architecture.
-These files are as follows:

 **Azure Synapse Pipeline**